17999zl/SIEM_dashboard/README.md

-# siem-dashboard
+# Backend SIEM system
 ## Overview

-This project is a backend Security Information and Event Management (SIEM) system built using Spring Boot and PostgreSQL.
-It provides REST APIs to ingest, store, and retrieve structured security logs.

-The system simulates core SIEM functionality, including log ingestion, filtering, and retrieval by different attributes such as event type, username, IP address, and log ID.

-It follows a layered architecture (Controller → Service → Repository → Database) and uses DTOs to separate internal data models from API responses.

-This project serves as a foundation for building advanced security monitoring features such as anomaly detection, alert generation, and real-time log analysis.
+Built a Spring Boot and PostgreSQL backend that ingests, stores, and queries structured security logs through REST APIs.
+Implemented filtering and retrieval by event type, username, IP address, and log ID using a layered Controller–Service–Repository architecture, with DTOs separating persistence models from API responses.
+Designed the project as a foundation for future SIEM features including anomaly detection, alerting, and real-time analysis.
 ---

 ## Features